tahsin2627/nextjs-spotify-api-template/README.md

 # Next.js Spotify API Template

-This is a Next.js template project designed to interact with the Spotify API.
+This is a Next.js template project designed to interact with the Spotify API and Web Playback SDK.
 It includes TypeScript types and fetch actions related to the Spotify API, making it easier to build applications that require Spotify data.

 ## Features

 - **Next.js**: A React framework for building server-side rendered applications.
 - **TypeScript**: Strongly typed JavaScript for better code quality and developer experience.
-- **Spotify API Integration**: Predefined types and fetch actions to interact with the Spotify API.
+- **Spotify API Integration**: Predefined types and fetch actions to interact with the Spotify API and Web Playback SDK.
+- **NextAuth**: A strong authentication service for Next.js with support for the Spotify API.
+- **TailwindCSS**: A utility-first CSS framework for building custom designs quickly and efficiently.
+- **shadcn/ui**: An awesome component library made using TaildwindCSS.
+Feel free to bring your own.

 ## Getting Started